 New York cottage food producers may sell their products from home or online with in-state shipping or home delivery.
 New York also permits wholesale and retail cottage food sales at restaurants, cafes, grocery stores, farmers’ markets, craft fairs and flea markets.
 Cottage food may not be sold across state lines.
-Local rules may vary.
-The New York Department of Agriculture and Markets says, “Be sure to consult with your local zoning officials for approval before commencing any home-based business.”
+New York has no sales limit or revenue cap for approved cottage food producers.

 Getting started in New York

 New York cottage food producers must register with the state for a “Home Processor Exemption” from Article 20-C, which governs the licensing of food processing establishments.
 If water comes from a private source, then applicants must pay for water testing.
 Otherwise, registration for a Home Processing Exemption is free, and approval generally takes two weeks.
-New York has no sales limit or revenue cap for approved cottage food producers.
 The one-page application is available here…

 New York cottage food labeling